- Substance control

 Brominated flame retardants (BFRs)

-The boards and casing of the very first Sony Ericsson branded mobile phone, the T68i launched in 2002, were already free from brominated flame retardants (BFRs).
-We were the first manufacturer to offer a full range of products, including accessories that were BFR-free (free from BFRs in boards, cables and casings).
+We were the first manufacturer to offer a full range of products free from BFRs in boards, cables and casings.
 Some BFRs are banned under some regulations, such as the EU RoHS directive, while others are still used by the industry.
-At Sony Mobile, however, we decided to phase out all BFRs and use alternative fire protection mainly because of the risk of BFRs forming dioxins in uncontrolled incineration and that BFRs have proven to be toxic, highly resistant to degradation in the environment and are bioaccumulative.
-We have continuously phased out these substances, and at present our new products are free from all halogenated (brominated and chlorinated) flame retardants.
+At Sony Mobile, however, we decided to phase out all BFRs and use alternative fire protection because of the risk of BFRs forming dioxins in uncontrolled incineration and that BFRs have proven to be endocrine disruptors, highly resistant to degradation in the environment and are bioaccumulative.
+We have continuously phased out these substances, and all our current products are free from halogenated (brominated and chlorinated) flame retardants.

 Polyvinyl Chloride (PVC)